baristanislar/Data-Scraping-in-Millipiyango/README.md

 ```
 driver = Chrome(executable_path='Your Google Chrome Driver .exe PATH')
 ```
-use notepad++ or any ide for python and configure your google chrome driver folder location. (don't forget this step)
+use notepad++ or any IDE for python and configure your google chrome driver folder location. (don't forget this step)

 ```
 #driver.set_window_position(-10000,0)